shukriadams/discord-giveawaybot/README.md

 The bot is basically two processes

-- 1) a message handler that receives message instructions from Discord users and responds to them immediately.
+- a message handler that receives message instructions from Discord users and responds to them immediately.
-- 2) a daemon which ticks at an interval, and which carries out instructions that cannot be handled immediately upon receipt.
+- a daemon which ticks at an interval, and which carries out instructions that cannot be handled immediately upon receipt.

 All other files are helpers for the above.

+- Giveaway data is persisted with a local Loki.js store.
+- The daemon uses node-cron for its timer.

 If you use Vagrant, the included vagrant script will start an Ubuntu VM ready to run the bot (for development or testing).